 The existing lights are mostly old sodium light technology with a range of different pole types and styles.
 The Council is moving to LED lighting technology across the District for longevity and efficiency benefits.
 With some existing lights needing replacement in the short to medium term, it is desirable to establish a consistent pole and light fitting style for the Domain that can be progressively rolled out.
-It is important that new lights within the Domain are of aesthetic in keeping with the garden and park setting.
+It is important that new lights within the Domain are aesthetically in keeping with the garden and park setting.
 A contemporary style is proposed with an option for a heritage look in the gardens areas of the Domain.
 Together with replacing the existing lights, there is potential to improve light levels along the existing access road and in the main car park though addition of new lights.
+Addition of security cameras could be considered in conjunction with the lighting upgrade.